zstoebs/site/content/about/index.md

 <figcaption>Hi, I'm Zach!</figcaption>
 </figure>

-I do science and solve problems at Vanderbilt University in Nashville, TN.
-I'm currently a graduate student researcher in [VISE MedICL](https://www.vanderbilt.edu/vise/visepeople/zachary-stoebner/) applying ML to medical and neuroscientific data -- mainly brain MRI, endoscopic feeds, fMRI, and EEG.
+I love science and solving problems.
+I'm currently a graduate student researcher at Vanderbilt University in Nashville, TN in [VISE MedICL](https://www.vanderbilt.edu/vise/visepeople/zachary-stoebner/) applying ML to medical and neuroscientific data -- mainly brain MRI, endoscopic feeds, fMRI, and EEG.
 I'm also interested in dimensionality reduction, control theory, optimization, and robotics.

 Check out my projects to see what I'm working on!